xinhaoyuan/layout-machi/README.md

 ### Persistent history

-By default, the last 100 command sequences is stored in `~/.machi_history`.
+By default, the last 100 command sequences are stored in `~/.machi_history`.
 To change that, please refer to `editor.lua`.
 (XXX more documents)

 ## Other functions